Software Testing Interview Questions:

 82. What is Bug Life Cycle?

-Bug life cycle also known as Defect life cycle.
+Bug life cycle is also known as Defect life cycle.
 In Software Development process, the bug has a life cycle.
 The bug should go through the life cycle to be closed.
 Bug life cycle varies depends upon the tools (QC, JIRA etc.,) used and the process followed in the organization.
 Click here for more details.

 83. What is Bug Leakage?